adastradev/data-ingestion-agent/docs/DataAccess/DegreeWorks.md

+The following tables and fields are required for the DIA with integrationConfig: undefined
 # Data Access Requirements: DegreeWorks
-The following tables and fields are required for the DIA with integrationConfig: DegreeWorks

 | Tables | Fields |
 | ------ | ------ |